-Executive Vice President and Executive Editor, Studio Production
+Executive Vice President, Event and Studio Production & Executive Editor

 During his more than three decades of work at ESPN, Norby Williamson has been involved in multiple aspects of the content and business areas of the company, with stints in programming, production and news among the many areas he has touched.

-Prior to that, Williamson served as executive vice president, programming & acquisitions from January 2012, overseeing all rights negotiations and managing relationships with rights holders for all ESPN entities.
+Williamson began a new role as executive vice president, programming & acquisitions in January 2012, overseeing all rights negotiations and managing relationships with rights holders for all ESPN entities.
 These included ESPN, ESPN2, ESPNU, ESPNEWS, ESPN Classic, ESPN on ABC, ESPN International, ESPN Deportes, ESPN Audio, ESPN.com, ESPN3, ESPN Mobile Properties, new media platforms and more.

 Prior to assuming management responsibilities in 1999, Williamson’s production work on select ESPN studio programs received a total of five awards, including Sports Emmy Awards for SportsCenter (1990) and NFL GameDay (1988) and three CableACE Awards for SportsCenter (1990, ’91) and NFL GameDay (1989).

-Williamson earned his bachelor’s degree in corporate/video communications from Southern Connecticut State University in 1985.
+Williamson earned a bachelor’s degree in corporate/video communications from Southern Connecticut State University.